MicroEJ Core Engine

 Idle Mode

-When the platform has no activity to execute, it calls the LLMJVM_IMPL_idleVM function, which is assumed to put the RTOS task of the platform into a sleep state.
-LLMJVM_IMPL_wakeupVM is called to wake up the platform task.
-When the platform task really starts to execute again, it calls the LLMJVM_IMPL_ackWakeup function to acknowledge the restart of its activity.
+When the Core Engine has no activity to execute, it calls the LLMJVM_IMPL_idleVM function, which is assumed to put the Core Engine task into a sleep state.
+LLMJVM_IMPL_wakeupVM is called to wake up the Core Engine task.
+When the Core Engine task really starts to execute again, it calls the LLMJVM_IMPL_ackWakeup function to acknowledge the restart of its activity.

 Time